ThanosKa/magic-self/README.md

 ### Editing Your Profile

-- Navigate to `/preview` to edit your resume information
+- Navigate to `/dashboard` to update your information
 - Changes are saved automatically
 - Switch between draft and live modes